 Mega Mart has a large number of products from the UK and the US, but also items from South Africa, Australia and Europe.
 Fill the trolley with tins of organic beans from Waitrose from the UK, nori sheets from Japan, Bokomo cereal from South Africa, fragrance free Tide soap powder from the US, and Ecover and Ecoleaf products from Europe.
 Again our animal companions are well thought of, with cat and dog food by Waitrose, and Purina Smartblend from the US.
 Shoprite on Airport Street is a branch of Megamart.

-The world’s second‑largest retailer, Carrefour, has stores at City Center‑Doha, Dar Al Salam, Lagoona, Landmark and Villaggio malls, and at Abu Hamour.
+The world’s second‑largest retailer, Carrefour, has stores at Mall of Qatar, Ezdan, City Center‑Doha, Dar Al Salam, Lagoona, Landmark, Villaggio and Gulf malls, and at Abu Hamour.
 The company dedicates separate aisles to foods imported to Qatar, with Asian, Filipino, Japanese and Mexican items.
 There is a ‘Diet’ section for those on a health‑drive, but this is also where diabetics and coeliacs can find a number of items, such as Schär Gluten Free Products and sugar‑free condiments.

 The Carrefour BIO organic line has 130 fresh and frozen products and grocery items, many of which you will find in Qatar, even at the smaller Carrefour Markets.
 All products are inspected and approved by the independent certification organisation ECOCERT, so you can be assured of the quality.
 There is also a good range of fresh organic fruits and vegetables.